ocramz/jupyter-docker-pymol/README.md

 The installation also contains `numpy` and `scipy` among other things, so it can be used for a variety of scientific Python tasks.

+## NOTE TO POTENTIAL USERS ##

+May 22, 2019.
+Hi, thanks for checking out this project.
+If you are interested in using this, you should look at github.com/BioContainers instead, which is a giant repository of dockerized bioinformatics software.
+I contributed `jupyter-docker-pymol` to that, and it now lives at this address: https://github.com/BioContainers/containers/tree/master/pymol-jupiter .
+I am not planning to touch this repository (github.com/ocramz/jupyter-docker-pymol) anymore.
+Thanks and good luck!

 ![](https://github.com/ocramz/jupyter-docker-pymol/blob/master/fig/png0.png)